about

 Nature, spirit, dream-work and the full spectrum of human emotions are key themes that run through my work.

-I have shown my work at Variety Café, the East Village Arts Collective (EVAC), the Root Cellar, Café Aquarius and have also worked in collaboration with Safe Space, LOLA bees and the London Food Co-op on various art projects.
+I have shown my work at Variety Café, the East Village Arts Collective (EVAC), the Root Cellar, Café Aquarius, Ecstatic Dance KW and have also worked in collaboration with Safe Space, LOLA bees, and the London Food Co-op on various art projects.

 Contact info